 Values like empathy and compassion are part of human nature, and cannot be left out at the workplace.
 Though the workspace is supposed to have a professional work culture, keeping it confined to organizational accomplishments isn’t ideal for employees' wellbeing.
 Lack of empathy in the workplace can make the work environment seem overly tense and harsh.
 This may eventually make it difficult for leaders to guide teams.

 Understanding employees’ concerns, and showing empathy and compassion can help you earn their loyalty, which will also influence their performance.
-They would have been working for the company with just the monthly incentives in mind, but a little empathy and kindness can help win their loyalty towards larger organizational goals.
+They would have been working for the company with just the monthly incentives in mind, but a little empathy and kindness can help win their loyalty towards larger organizational wellness goals.

 8. Encourage Time Off